Our focus is on protecting you — so your focus can be on your future.

 At Liberty University, your safety and well-being is one of our highest priorities.

 Liberty University is regularly recognized as one of the safest campuses in the state — and in the nation.

-As an LU student, you can be confident that your university has made significant investments into activities and initiatives designed exclusively to keep you safe.
+As an LU student, you can be confident that your university has invested in activities and initiatives designed exclusively to keep you safe.

 Protecting you is our highest priority